joelengt/test-tape/README.md

 # tv-maze

-A TVMaze Client for Node.js (non promised)
+A TVMaze Client for Node.js (non promised).

 ## Install